fbpx

 Inductee:

-As a part of the festivities surrounding the 95th East-West Shrine Bowl, Nate Burleson was inducted into the East-West Shrine Bowl Hall of Fame during the 2023 East-West Shrine Bowl at Allegiant Stadium.
+As part of the festivities surrounding the 100th East-West Shrine Bowl, Eddie George and Andrew Whitworth will be inducted into the East-West Shrine Bowl Hall of Fame on January 29th at Globe Life Field during the Hall of Fame banquet.

 Hall of Fame Members